schematics/schematics/README.md

     >>> Comment(**data).validate()
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
-      File "/path/to/site-packages/structures/models.py", line 280, in validate
+      File "/path/to/site-packages/schematics/models.py", line 280, in validate
         field._validate(value)
-      File "/path/to/site-packages/structures/fields/base.py", line 99, in _validate
+      File "/path/to/site-packages/schematics/fields/base.py", line 99, in _validate
         self.validate(value)
-      File "/path/to/site-packages/structures/fields/base.py", line 224, in validate
+      File "/path/to/site-packages/schematics/fields/base.py", line 224, in validate
         self.field_name, value)
-    structures.base.TypeException: String value is too long - name:a hacker with a name who is too long
+    schematics.base.TypeException: String value is too long - name:a hacker with a name who is too long

-Combining structures with JSON coming from a web request is quite natural as well.
+Combining schematics with JSON coming from a web request is quite natural as well.
 Say we have some data coming in from an iPhone:

     json_data = request.post.get('data')